Manitoba Mushroom Society

 • Participants are current members of Manitoba Mushroom Society (view the Members page to join) and

-• Preferably are prior attendees of a Mushroom Discovery Workshop hosted by Manitoba Mushroom Society, Nature Manitoba, Assiniboine Park Conservancy/The Leaf
+• Participants preferably are prior attendees of a Mushroom Discovery Workshop hosted by Manitoba Mushroom Society, Nature Manitoba, Assiniboine Park Conservancy/The Leaf, Wilderness Supply

 PLANNED FORAYS

-To sign up for a foray email foray@manitobamushroomsociety.ca
+To sign up for a foray send an email to foray@manitobamushroomsociety.ca

 FORAY PARTICIPANT GUIDELINES